Gazorkazork/django_be/README.md

 Your backend should implement a `rooms` endpoint which will return data for every room in your world.
 Your job will be to build a map to display a map of those rooms, along with relevant information, like marking which room the player is currently in.

-#### 4. STRETCH: Implement client "hearing" (Brady walks in from the north) and chat using the Pusher websocket library
+#### 4. STRETCH: Implement client "hearing" (Brady walks in from the north) and chat using the Pusher websocket library.

 More on Pusher below.

 ## API Requirements

-These are implemented on the
+These are implemented on the test server: `https://lambda-mud-test.herokuapp.com/`.

 ### Registration
 * `curl -X POST -H "Content-Type: application/json" -d '{"username":"testuser", "password1":"testpassword", "password2":"testpassword"}' localhost:8000/api/registration/`